StoneWolf18/enoch/docs/combat.md

 <div class="secondHeader" id="discipline">Using a Discipline</div>

-Any discipline that requires a dice roll is considered an action.
-Those that don't (such as Feral Claws or Baal's Caress) can be done for free.
+Any discipline that requires a dice roll is considered an action, as are any that state they require an action to use in their description (such as Feral Claws).
+Those that don't can be done for free.

 <div class="secondHeader" id="action-combat">Combat Maneuvers</div>